 Let the bullets, BBs, and Danzac vibrate anywhere from one and a half to four hours.
-Always check one bottle before removing the tape from the others.
-If the bullets look done (no copper color showing) then remove the tape from the other bottles.
-If the bullets still show signs of copper then re-tape the one bottle and let all bottles vibrate for another half hour and repeat the checking process.
 Predicting the exact amount of time needed to vibrate is very difficult.
 There are too many factors such as; how clean the bullets are, size of bullets, number of bullets, amount of coating used, and the number of BBs.

-Experience Tip: the first time you perform this procedure, it will take longer because everything will need to be coated, not just the bullets.
+Experience Tip: the first time performing this procedure will take longer because everything will need to be coated, not just the bullets.

 Step 5: Separate Bullets from BBs and Extra Danzac

 I made a device that will separate the bullets, BBs and extra Danzac.
-Using two similar sized plastic beakers, I drilled holes in the bottom of one container big enough for the BBs to fall through but not so big as to let the bullets pass.
-This container is then placed inside of the other beaker.
-The idea is to let the BBs and unused Danzac fall through the holes into the second container leaving the coated bullets inside the first.
+Using three similar sized plastic beakers, cut the bottom three inches off of one beaker.
+Drill several holes in this bottom big enough for the BBs to fall through but not so big as to let the bullets pass.
+Cut the last inch off the bottom of the second beaker.
+The bottom with the holes is then placed inside the second beaker with no bottom.
+This item then fits inside the third (complete) beaker.
+The idea is to let the BBs and unused Danzac fall through the holes into the whole container leaving the coated bullets.

 Slowly pour all the contents of one pill bottle into the top container and hand vibrate until most of the BBs have fallen through.
 Separate the two containers and dump the bullets onto a clean towel (not the ones used in the cleaning process).
 The BBs can be poured back into the pill bottle they came from and any extra Danzac can be poured back into the Danzac container.
 Do not worry if some of the unused Danzac goes in with the BBs.
 Repeat this step for the other bottles.